Elizabeth Geier, PCLC

 Jessica Shortridge grew up in Cut Bank, MT.
 Jessica attended the University of Great Falls and graduated with honors Cumma Sum Laude in May 2013 with an Associate of Science Degree in Addictions Counseling and a Bachelor of Arts in Psychology.
 Jessica has been a Licensed Addictions Counselor (LAC) since 2014 and utilizes an eclectic approach of counseling methods including behavioral, client-centered, cognitive, individual, group, and family psychotherapy.

 Christina Wingerter, LCPC, NCC

 Christina Wingerter graduated from the University of Providence in 2016 with a Master’s of Science in Counseling.
 She is a Licensed Clinical Professional Counselor and certified through the National Board for Certified Counselors.
-She has been with the Center for Mental Health for over three years.
+She has been with the Center for Mental Health since July 2018.
 Christina provides outpatient therapy to all ages that have a variety of needs and diagnosis.
 Christina’s therapeutic style is influenced by Cognitive Behavioral, Solution Focused Brief Therapy and Mindfulness approaches.
 She spends her free time with her family and enjoying the great outdoors — specifically running, biking, camping, hiking and kayaking.

 Peggy Wolstein, APRN